martincpt/auto-create-directories/README.md

 ```

 ## Note
-For safety reasons this library is not capable to remove directories.
-It is meant for quickly setup and create required folder structures of your modules.
+For safety reasons this library **is not capable to remove directories**.
+It is meant for quickly setup and create required folder structures in your modules.